Options Trading: Choose Your Own Adventure

 Specifically, some traders struggle to decide whether to sell puts against individual stocks or against broad indexes or ETFs.
-To determine where you should put your capital to work, let’s consider the benefits and drawbacks of both these approaches.
+To determine how you should put your capital to work, let’s consider the benefits and drawbacks of both of these approaches.

-Volatility Vs. Diversification
+Volatility vs. Diversification

 One of the primary benefits of investing in an ETF is instant diversification.

 However, keep in mind that not all ETFs are as diversified as you might think.
 For instance, the top three holdings might make up 25% of the fund.
-But, as a general rule, ETFs can help to smooth out the risk of individual company performance for investors.
+But as a general rule, ETFs can help to smooth out the risk of individual company performance for investors.

 It has become industry practice for risk managers to look at volatility (along with other issues such as correlation) to measure the level of risk in individual portfolios.
 (There are problems with this approach, which we outlined here.)

 This measure of volatility is important to us as put sellers.
 That’s because option prices are heavily influenced by the level of volatility in the underlying stock or ETF.
 The higher the level of volatility, the higher the price of the individual option contract.

-Higher volatility means more risk to investors.
+Higher volatility means more risk for investors.
 But it also means more option premium.
 And that, of course, is responsible for generating income in our portfolio.

-Of course, a put-selling strategy is not immune to the volatility risks that individual investors face.
+Put-selling strategies are not immune to the volatility risks that individual investors face.
 This is because when we sell a put option, we are essentially guaranteeing that we will buy the underlying stock or ETF if it is below the strike price when the put option expires.
 So this means that we will be at risk if the ETF or individual stock continues to fall.